numenta/nupic.core-legacy/py/htm/advanced/examples/union_path_integration/README.md

 --------------------------------------------------------------------------------
 > This experiment is based on [PyExperimentSuite](https://github.com/rueckstiess/expsuite).
 > Numenta keep a local copy in `htmresearch/support/expsuite.py`.
-> For more details on how to configure the experiments see documentation.pdf
+> For more details on how to configure the experiments see [PyExperimentSuite Documentation](https://github.com/rueckstiess/expsuite/blob/master/documentation.pdf)
+> For a local copy see see documentation.pdf